Ex-Trump campaign adviser Papadopoulos to report to prison | New Country 923

 Papadopoulos, the first campaign aide sentenced in Mueller’s investigation, triggered the initial Russia investigation two years ago.
 Memos written by House Republicans and Democrats and now declassified show that information about Papadopoulos’ contacts with Russian intermediaries set in motion the FBI’s counterintelligence investigation in July 2016 into potential coordination between Russia and the Trump campaign.
 That probe was later taken over by Mueller.

-The White House has said that Papadopoulos was a low-level volunteer on the campaign.
+The White House has said Papadopoulos was a low-level volunteer on the campaign.